 What if you lend your company money?

 What about if you lend your limited company money?
-This may be preferable to taking out a loan from a bank, and as it would be an unsecured loan, you would be justified in charging a robust interest charge.
+This may be preferable to taking out a bank loan, and, as it would be an unsecured loan, you would be justified in charging a robust interest rate.

 There are a few things you need to bear in mind.